chmProcessor.

-A Html / Word converter to Compiled HTML Help / Java
+chmProcessor.
+A Html / Word converter to Compiled HTML Help

-file) from a MS Word or HTML 4 file.
-If the file is a word
+from MS Word or HTML files.
+If the file is a Word document, the

-document, the section titles must use the “Title 1”, “Title 2”, etc
+section titles must use the “Title 1”, “Title 2”, etc styles that

-styles that offers by default Word.
-If the file is a HTML 4 file,
+offers by default Word.
+If the file is a HTML file, the titles must

-each section of the document is split to different HTML files.
-Each
+original file, each section of the document is split to different

-of these files will be a topic page at the help.
-From the original
+HTML files.
+Each of these files will be a topic page at the help.

 ·